-ICRI Nepal has taken over the leadership of the National Center for Learning Resources, an innovative approach to pre-primary and primary education, teachers’ training and school improvement and development programs.
-The program focuses mainly on young children to improve their learning achievements by making school education creative, joyful, and meaningful.
+ICRI Nepal has taken over the leadership of the National Center for Learning Resources, an innovative approach to preschool and elementary school education, teacher training and school improvement and development programs.
+The program focuses mainly on young children to improve their learning achievements by making their experience and education creative, joyful, and meaningful.
 Read more about the National Center for Learning Resources here.

 Alliance for Corporate Social Responsibility

 ICRI Nepal partners with local, national, and multinational corporations to develop corporate social responsibility initiatives.
 ICRI links participating companies to grassroots community-based organizations, and works to bring new collaborators into the dialogue on how to best serve vulnerable families and communities in Nepal.
 Read more about the Alliance for Corporate Social Responsibility here.

 Infant Care Facility Improvement Project

 The Infant Care Facility Improvement Project (ICFIP) is an initiative implemented in one of the oldest and largest orphanages in Nepal, the Nepal Children’s Organization, in Balmandir.
 This project upgraded the health, hygiene and sanitation of the facility, including:

 - revamping the internal physical infrastructure by upgrading the lighting system,